 The First Step to Alcohol Recovery Is an Alcohol Detox

-Watching a loved one struggle with alcoholism is difficult.
+Watching a loved one struggle with alcohol is difficult.
 Family members may wish their loved one would stop drinking on their own.
-However, someone stopping on their own can be very difficult and dangerous.
-In turn, this is the main reason people choose to enter an alcohol detox center and receive the treatment that an alcohol detox program provides.
+However, someone stopping on their own can be very difficult, and sometimes dangerous.
+This is the main reason people choose to enter an alcohol detox center.

 What is an Alcohol Detox Program?